Bylliones: Language

 The idiom spoken by the Bylliones belonged to the southeastern Illyrian linguistic area.
-Through contact with their Greek neighbours, the Bylliones became Hellenized and bilingual in the 3rd century BCE, as indicated by Greek legends on their coins.
+Through contact with their Greek neighbours, in Hellenistic times the Bylliones acquired a certain degree of Hellenization and bilingualism, especially in the urban centres of their koinon.
+In the earliest inscriptions found in the territory of the Bylliones that date to the 3rd century BCE all the personal names of the administrative figures are Illyrian, being members of the indigenous community in a still initial phase of the acculturation process.
+Illyrian onomastics is still present in the administrative inscriptions of the 3rd-2nd centuries BC, but there is an interference of names from nearby Apollonians, which show the progress in the acculturation process of the indigenous population.
+The time duration that passed before Illyrian cities like Byllis were documented on a list of theorodokoi, which occurred around 220-189 BCE, clarifies that acculturation did take place in southern Illyria, however it indicates that the process was gradual.

+After the Roman annexation of the region in 167 BCE, the large urban centres of the Bylliones were abandoned, except Byllis.
+During the Roman period the Greek language previously used in the inscriptions found in the centres of the koinon of the Bylliones was replaced by Latin, showing the establishment of the new Roman administration.
+A Roman colony was established in Byllis around the time of Augustus, called Colonia Iulia Byllidensium.
+The tribe of the Bylliones is still described as "barbarian" by Pliny the Elder in the 1st century CE.

 Religion

 Archaeological explorations have not yet found a sanctuary or temple in the city of Byllis, however, a series of inscriptions show the adoption of the cults of Zeus, Hera, Dionysius and Artemis.
 Another inscription indicates that the area included a fire sanctuary with an oracle, the Nymphaion located on the border with nearby Apollonia.
 The nymphaeum also appears as a fire symbol engraved on coins of Byllis minted in the 3rd-2nd century BC.
-A relief found near Byllis also shows the nymphs and a cloth wrapped around this fire, a scene that is repeated only with the nymphs depicted on a 1st century BC silver coin of Apollonia, suggesting an admixture of local traditions and religions with the forms and practices brought by Greek colonists.
+A relief found near Byllis also shows the nymphs and a cloth wrapped around this fire, a scene that is repeated only with the nymphs depicted on a 1st-century BC silver coin of Apollonia, suggesting an admixture of local traditions and religions with the forms and practices brought by Greek colonists.
 Under Greek influence the local Illyrian spontaneous and naturalistic cult started its canonization.
-In the sanctuary of Dodona a 4th century BC inscription on a lead foil reports Bylliones asking to which deity they should sacrifice in order to ensure the safety of their possessions.
+In the sanctuary of Dodona a 4th-century BC inscription on a lead foil reports Bylliones asking to which deity they should sacrifice in order to ensure the safety of their possessions.
 By the end of the 3rd century BC, the Bylliones appear among the lists of theorodokoi at Delphi.